 Keeping a Drug Conviction Off Your Criminal Record

-Trusted Collin County Criminal Defense Attorneys
+Trusted Denton County Criminal Defense Attorneys

 How can I keep a conviction off my record?

 There are several possible ways to keep a conviction off of your record.

 - Deferred prosecution